maxtoki/Feed2KindleR/README.md

 # Feed2KindleR
-R Code to parse RSS/Atom feeds and then send items to Kindle
+R Code to parse RSS/Atom feeds and then send items to Kindle.

-(m)
+- Install KindleGen from Amazon and put it into the evironment variable